Several "Starter Kits" were bought from a local auction. See retail pack at Amazon.

 Not yet tested:

-We have used this for more than 3 months to control 3 different lights in a large, brick-built Victorian house, and so far it has worked perfectly.
+We have used this for more than 2 years to control 3 different lights in a large, brick-built Victorian house, and so far the devices have been reliable, but the app is buggy and difficult to integrate into other systems.

 This seems a good and reliable system so far, and certainly worth what we paid for them (~£40 for 3 starter kits).